cs50/cs50.readthedocs.io/library/python.rst

 .. function:: cs50.get_float(prompt)

-    :param prompt: the :type:`str` with which to prompt the user for input
+    :param prompt: the :py:class:`str` with which to prompt the user for input

-    :returns: the :type:`float` equivalent to the line read from stdin as precisely as possible, or `None` on error
+    :returns: the :py:class:`float` equivalent to the line read from stdin as precisely as possible, or `None` on error

-    Prompts user for a line of text from standard input and returns the equivalent :type:`float`;
+    Prompts user for a line of text from standard input and returns the equivalent :py:class:`float`;
     if text does not represent a floating-point value or would cause overflow or underflow, user is reprompted.

     Example usage::